Services

 Documents Needed

-• Completed nomination template
+• Nomination template

-• Nomination letter from an official Ambassador/Nominator
+• Nomination letter from an official AIP Ambassador/Nominator

-• Letter of intent or Inspiration Proposal, if submitted
+• Letter of Intent or Inspiration Proposal, if submitted

-• Budget details in the required template
+• Project budget details in the required template

 Eligibility